 - Pepsico: Ramped up sustainability initiatives in the supply chain, including water and carbon reduction

 Key Logistics Trend #5: The Race for the Last Mile

-As retailers become smarter at managing online and omni-channel fulfilment processes, so they will graduate from just getting the goods where they need go, to innovating for efficiency in the last mile.
+As retailers become smarter at managing omnichannel fulfilment processes, so they will graduate from just getting the goods where they need to go, to innovating for efficiency in the last mile.

 As a result, we can expect 2017 to herald a rise in the emergence of crowd-sourcing and specialised last-mile fulfilment service providers, as innovative shippers seek alternatives to parcel carrier services or in-house distribution fleet ownership.